visualregressiontesting/visual-regression-workshop/lessons/02_webdriverCSS/03_webdriverjs.md

 ### Move & Click

-1. Write a test to capture the `.slider` on the "add ons" page.
+1. Write a test to capture the horizontal tab on the "add ons" page.
-2. Then move the mouse over the third control circle, and test the slider again
+2. Then move the mouse over tab 3, and test the horizontal tab
-3. Thirdly, click on third control and test the slider a 3rd time
+3. Thirdly, click tab3 and test the horizontal tab a 3rd time

 ### Interact with Form